-City Council is supported by a staff who are tasked with doing a wide range of responsibilities including scheduling, legislative research, constituent response, media coordination, event planning, and more.
+All nine Councilmembers are supported by a staff of nine and are tasked with doing a wide range of responsibilities including scheduling, legislative research, constituent response, media coordination, event planning, and more.

 VISION STATEMENT

 Advancing the legislative priorities of the City of Colorado Springs through collaboration with Councilmembers, Executive Leadership, and members of the public.